pingcap/docs-dm/en/create-task.md

 - `-s`: (Optional) Specifies the MySQL source to execute `task.yaml`.
 If it is set, the command only starts the subtasks of the specified task on the MySQL source.
 - `config-file`: (Required) Specifies the file path of `task.yaml`.
-- `remove-meta`: (Optional) Specifies whether to remove the task's previous meta data when starting the task.
+- `remove-meta`: (Optional) Specifies whether to remove the task's previous metadata when starting the task.

 ## Returned results